Zxynine/AnyMacro/README.md

 Be aware of the following quirks in Fusion 360™.

-* Even though you've added a shortcut, it might not show up next time you restart Fusion 360™.
-However, the shortcut still works and you see it if you open *Change Keyboard Shortcut*.
-(You can also verify using [KeyboardShortcutsSimple](https://github.com/thomasa88/KeyboardShortcutsSimple/blob/master/README.md))

 * Fusion 360™ cannot handle all key combinations.
-Forget Alt+Left to rollback history, because Fusion 360™ cannot save this combination and it will be broken next time you start Fusion 360™.
+Forget Alt+Left to rollback history, because fusion cannot save this combination and it will be broken next time you start the application.

 * Menu items in sub-menus are not always clickable ([bug](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/api-bug-cannot-click-menu-items-in-nested-dropdown/td-p/9669144)).
-However, you don't need to be able to click the commands to map a shortcut!

 ## Supported Platforms